uphold/docs/_entities.md

 amount     | The amount to be transacted. commission | The total commission taken on this transaction, either at origin or at destination. currency   | The currency in which the amount and commission are expressed.
-The value is always `USD`. rate       | The exchange rate for this pair.
+The value is always `USD`. fee        | The normalized fee amount. rate       | The exchange rate for this pair. target     | Can be `origin` or `destination` and determines where the fee was applied.

 ### Origin
 The origin has properties regarding how the transaction affects the origin of the funds: